Legends of Learning On Instagram and Pinterest

 NSTA Teachers Participate in Legendary March for Science in DC

-NSTA teachers met in Washington, DC yesterday afternoon to participate in an historic March for Science.
-Though it rained, our heroic teachers rallied at the Washington monument, then walked down the national mall to Congress.
-Legends of Learning participated, giving teachers capes, and then walking and tweeting with the NSTA along the way.
+NSTA teachers met in Washington, DC yesterday afternoon to participate in a historic March for Science.
+Though it rained, our heroic teachers rallied at the Washington Monument, then walked down the national mall to Congress.
+Legends of Learning participated, giving teachers capes and then walking and tweeting with the NSTA along the way.

 Here are scenes from the March for Science Washington, DC edition.
 Photos were taken by DC-based photographer Joe Newman and our own CMO Geoff Livingston.